NeuraiProject/Neurai/doc/README.md

-Neurai Core
+Neurai
 ==============

 Setup
 ---------------------
-Neurai Core is the original Neurai client and it builds the backbone of the network.
+Neurai is the original Neurai client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Neurai transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Neurai Core and wallet, visit the [GitHub release page](https://github.com/NeuraiProject/Neurai/releases).
+To download compiled binaries of the Neurai and wallet, visit the [GitHub release page](https://github.com/NeuraiProject/Neurai/releases).

 Running
 ---------------------